 - Ea, a sword that emits an amazingly destructive attack with a huge radius.

 Nevertheless, he has two vulnerabilities.
 Firstly, he's not as accomplished in close quarters as other Servants.
-Then, Gilgamesh is incredibly arrogant, often underestimating his opponents and landing himself into trouble.
-Still, many viewers find him to be the strongest warrior in Fate Zero, and if he took all his battles seriously, I'd be more inclined to agree.
+More than that, Gilgamesh is incredibly arrogant, often underestimating his opponents and landing himself into trouble.
+In raw power, he's the strongest hero not just in Zero, but perhaps the entire franchise, but his arrogance restricts his actual effectiveness.

 Master: Kariya Matou